eagle-io/docs/source/topics/alarms_and_notifications/index.rst

 Overload Alarm
 ~~~~~~~~~~~~~~
-Overload Alarms are specific to Sources and are triggered when the Source has exceeded the allowable load limits:
+Overload Alarms are specific to Sources and are triggered when a Source has exceeded the allowable limits:

 Attachment Source
-    Maximum of 144 attachments received per 24 hours (1 attachment every 10 minutes).
+    Maximum of 150 files received per :ref:`Attachment Source <node-configuration-attachmentsource>` per day.

 Data Source
-    Maximum of 17280 records per day (5 second logging).
+    Acquisition and storage of up to 20000 records per :ref:`Data Source <node-configuration-datasource-datalogger>` per day.
+    Refer to Historic Data :ref:`Limits <historic-limits>` for more information.

 .. raw:: latex